 We’ll dive into more detail about Advanced Colors and CSS Branding in the new few days – they deserve posts in and of themselves!

-If you want to read more about new features in CakeMail 3, visit the CakeMail: Tiramisu microsite for a feature overview, or view other blog posts in the CakeMail 3 category.
-Like what you see and need an email marketing solution for your agency?
-Sign up for a free trial today!
+If you want to read more about new features in CakeMail, visit the Release Notes.
+You like what you see and need an email marketing solution for your agency?
+Sign up for a free today!